What Happens If My Business Gets Hacked?

 They rehearsed:

-and business continuity decisions before pressure existed.
+Business continuity decisions before pressure existed

 The companies that collapse attempt to solve governance during active compromise.